kevinpschaaf/enyo-wiki/Lists.md

 		alert("You tapped on row: " + inEvent.index);
 	}

-It's possible for the list row to contain many controls with complex styling.
-However, only simple Enyo kinds like `Control` and `Image` should be used.
+As this example illustrates, the identity of the row from which the event originated is available to us in the event's `index` property (i.e., `inEvent.index`).

 It is possible to alter the contents of a row in an `enyo.List`, but in order to do so effectively, one must understand the implications of the flyweight pattern used in lists.

 ## Flyweight

 Any time a list row is rendered, the `onSetupItem` event is fired.
-An application can therefore control the rendering of the controls in a row by calling methods on those controls within this event handler.
+An application can therefore control the rendering of the controls in a row by calling methods on those controls within this event's handler.
 An application can update a specific row by forcing it to render using the list's `renderRow(inIndex)` method.

 In addition, it is possible to create controls with more complex interactions that are specifically tailored to function correctly in a flyweight context.
-Events for controls in a list will be decorated with both the index of the row being interacted with and also the flyweight controller for the control (i.e., `event.index` and `event.flyweight`).
+Events for controls in a list will be decorated with both the index of the row being interacted with and the flyweight controller for the control (i.e., `event.index` and `event.flyweight`).
 The list's `prepareRow(inIndex)` method can be used to assign the list's controls to a specific list row, allowing persistent interactivity with that row.
 When the interaction is complete, the list's `lockRow` method should be called.

 The `onyx.SwipeableItem` kind may be a useful reference when using these methods.